Sgt. Bilko: Reception

 On the film-critic aggregator Rotten Tomatoes, Sgt.
-Bilko received a 31% positive ratings from 39 reviews, with an average rating of 4.6/10.
+Bilko received a 30% positive ratings from 40 reviews, with an average rating of 4.6/10.
 On Metacritic, it has a score of 47 out of 100 based on reviews from 23 critics, indicating "mixed or average reviews".

 Gene Siskel and Roger Ebert gave it two thumbs up on their television show.
-Ebert praised Steve Martin's performance and enjoyed "all the little jokes hidden in the corners" of the movie.
+In his column in The Chicago Sun-Times, Ebert praised Steve Martin's performance and enjoyed "all the little jokes hidden in the corners" of the movie.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on a scale of A+ to F. It won the award for Worst Resurrection of a TV Show at the 1996 Stinkers Bad Movie Awards.
 It also failed at the box office.